Trump cheerleaders turn on special counsel Mueller

 As Mueller builds his legal team, Trump’s allies have begun raising questions about the former FBI director’s impartiality, suggesting he cannot be trusted to lead the probe.
 The comments come amid increasing frustration at the White House and among Trump supporters that the investigation will overshadow the president’s agenda for months to come — a prospect that has Democrats salivating.

+Rosenstein may be asked to address the issue when he speaks at a Senate subcommittee hearing Tuesday morning.

+Attorney General Jeff Sessions recused himself from all matters having to do with the Trump-Russia investigation because of his own conversations with Russian officials during the Trump transition.

-“Republicans are delusional if they think the special counsel is going to be fair.
-Look who he is hiring,” tweeted former House Speaker Newt Gingrich, an informal Trump adviser.
+Former House Speaker Newt Gingrich, an informal Trump adviser, tweeted Monday, “Republicans are delusional if they think the special counsel is going to be fair.
+Look who he is hiring.”

 Just weeks ago, Gingrich had heaped praise on Mueller, hailing him as a “superb choice” for special counsel whose reputation was “impeccable for honesty and integrity.”